syncfusion-content/java-file-format-docs/java-file-formats/word-library/working-with-shapes.md

 ## Grouping shapes

-Word library now allows you to create or group multiple shapes, pictures, text boxes as a group shape in Word document (DOCX) and preserve it as in DOCX and WordML format conversions.
+Word library now allows you to create a group of multiple shapes, pictures, text boxes as a group shape in Word document (DOCX) and preserve it as in DOCX and WordML format conversions.

 You can create a document with group shapes by using Microsoft Word.
 It provides an option to group a set of shapes and images as a single shape and a group shape as individual item.
 ![Create Group shape in Microsoft Word](Working-with-Shapes_images/Working-with-Shapes_img1.jpeg)